bacongobbler/python-stackato/README.md

 A wrapper to the Stackato Client API.
 Allows users to make requests to the Stackato API.
 Easy Peasy Lemon Squeezy.

+To read up more on the Stackato Client API, please see the documentation [here](http://docs.stackato.com/api/client.html).

 ## Usage

 ### Logging into the client